driving directions to the Ahwahnee Hotel, Yosemite National Park

 When you drive straight ahead instead of turning left over Sentinel Bridge,

-you then go past Housekeeping Camp on the left with the laundromat (sometimes open all year even in winter when Housekeeping Camp is closed), bear left when you enter the parking lot.
+you then go past Housekeeping Camp on the left with the laundromat (sometimes open all year even in winter when Housekeeping Camp is closed), bear left when you enter the parking lot to get to the laundromat.

 Plan ahead which lane to be in as you approach this next intersection.